fkarg/fkarg.github.io/drafts/seven-habits.md

 exist, but sometimes we have different perceptions and disagree in interpretation.
 Self-Improvement is always changing oneself first.

-- Most of recent 'self-help' is superficially focusing on behaviour and attitude, but not solving the deep problems.
+- Most of recent 'self-help' is superficially focusing on behavior and attitude, but not solving the deep problems.
 This book is different.
 - We tend to assume the world is the way we see it.
 But it is based on our perception which is based on our paradigms - facts exist, but we sometimes